rguatteri/python_for_healthcare/03_patient_experience_analytics/README.md

 | 4 | 2022-03-15 | 34 | 4 | 3 | 67 | Ultrasound | “The staff was decent, but there were minor areas that could be better...” |
 | 5 | 2022-12-13 | 28 | 1 | 1 | 45 | CT Scan | “The service was abysmal, and I'm extremely unsatisfied...” |

+> The source file also contains an `Unnamed: 0` column, which represents a saved row index rather than a meaningful analytical variable.

 ## Analysis and Tools

-- Loaded, inspected, and prepared patient-experience data with **pandas**.
-- Explored the distributions of staff ratings, speed ratings, waiting times, patient ages, and laboratory test types.
-- Created interactive visualisations with **Plotly** to examine patterns and relationships in the feedback data.
+The analysis focuses on the following areas of interest:
+- Laboratory Patient Experience
+- Sentiment Analysis of Patient Experience Reviews

+To this purpose, the following Python tools are used:
+- **pandas**: to load and prepare data, and for general data manipulation purposes;
+- **matplotlib** and **plotly**: to explore patient experience and sentiment through data visualisation (plotly is specifically used to create interactive visualizations);
-- Applied **TextBlob** sentiment analysis to the free-text patient reviews.
-- Categorised review sentiment as positive, neutral, or negative to support interpretation of patient feedback.
+- **TextBlob**: to analyze free-text patient reviews and categorise their sentiment as positive, negative, or neutral.
-- Visualised sentiment patterns to identify opportunities for improving patient experience and service quality.

-**Libraries:** pandas, matplotlib, Plotly, and TextBlob.
+## Note

-> **Note:** This is an educational project completed as part of the *Python Data Analysis for Healthcare* course by Wuraola Oyewusi on LinkedIn Learning.
+This is an educational project completed as part of the LinkedIn Learning course [Python Data Analysis for Healthcare](https://www.linkedin.com/learning/python-data-analysis-for-healthcare/python-data-analysis-in-healthcare), taught by Wuraola Oyewusi.
 The dataset is a demonstration dataset supplied with the course and is not real patient data.